adarhef/NowPlaying/README.md

 ## Notes

 There's a python server included as well.
-It is unused, but can be used if you're having trouble with the Apache server (which is more performant).
+If you're having trouble with the Apache server, you can try installing Python from the Microsoft Store and run `start_now_playing_python.bat` instead.
-You'd have to install python and edit the `start_now_playing.bat` file to run the python server instead.

 ## Contributing